jman717/log4js-tagline/README.md

 * action - displays action name
 * stopwatch - displays time elapsed for a particular tag.
 * counter - displays counts applied to a tag.
-* error - displays an error from a try/catch block applied to a tag.
+* error - displays an error message from the try/catch block along with the class/function if available from the stack, or simply display an error message.
 * display - ability to turn tags on or off
 * counter - count how many itterations a tag has been inputted to.
 Helpfull in turning tags on/off.
 * datadog - for metrics including increment, incrementBy, gauge, histogram, and set.